Skip to content

 • Erin Overview, their IT Architect, was given greater prominence in the organization since her deep expertise is in information architecture.
 She was able then to get some investment in master data management, a data lake for the researchers and metadata management tools.

 • Individuals throughout the business were appointed as data owners.
-For example, Tom Tally from Finance was appointed the data owner of the accounts data, and Tessa Tube, a Lead Researcher, became the data owner for their clinical research data.
+For example, Tom Tally from Finance was appointed the data owner of the accounts data, and Tessa Tube, the Lead Researcher, became the data owner for their clinical research data.

 • Jules also appointed data stewards for critical data sets.
 Tanya Tidie, their clinical records clark, became a data steward for all patient records maintained during clinical trials.